Table of Contents

-Because of this, the translatability of this bone is very low and only possible in a radial and ulnar direction.
+Therefore, the translatability of this bone is very low and occurs only in radial and ulnar directions.

 Art. radiocarpalis: Joint capsule

 The joint capsule of the proximal hand joints inserts into the bone-cartilage threshold of the proximal carpal series as well as the radius.
-The disc ulnocarpalis is intracapsular, its end fixation being located in the distal corner of the ulna.
+The disc ulnocarpalis is intracapsular, and its end fixation is located in the distal corner of the ulna.

-The membrana fibrosa is connected to the palmar and dorsal ligaments and is largely dorsally connate with the synovial tendon sheaths.
-The capsule also forms a rec. ulnaris between the meniscus and the disc, as well as small palmar and dorsal recesses along the radial side.
+The membrana fibrosa is connected to the palmar and dorsal ligaments and is substantially connected dorsally with the synovial tendon sheaths.
+The capsule also forms a rec. ulnaris between the meniscus and the disc, as well as small palmar and dorsal recesses radially.

-As the name implies, the distal hand joint makes no articular contact with the ulna and radius, rather solely with the proximal and distal carpal series.
-The bones of the proximal carpal series are the os scaphoideum, os lunatum, and os triquetrum.
+As the name implies, the distal hand joint has no articular connection with the ulna and radius but is solely connected with the proximal and distal carpal series.
+The bones of the proximal carpal series include os scaphoideum, os lunatum, and os triquetrum.

 Art. mediocarpalis: Distal carpal series

-Those of the distal carpal series is the os trapezium and os trapezoideum (ossa trapezii), and the os capitatum and os hamatum.
+Bones of the distal carpal series include os trapezium and os trapezoideum (ossa trapezii), and os capitatum and os hamatum.

 With its concave joint surface, the os trapezium articulates with the os scaphoideum.
-It also has a flat joint surface to the os trapezoideum and a saddle-shaped joint surface to the basis metacarpale I (thumb).
+It also bears a flat joint surface with the os trapezoideum and a saddle-shaped joint surface with the basis metacarpale I (thumb).

-Ultimately it makes contact with the basis ossis metacarpalis II.
-The tuberculum ossis trapezii have an osseous groove through which pass the tendons of the m. flexor carpi radialis and which serves as an insertion point for the lig. carpi transversum.
+Ultimately, it connects with the basis ossis metacarpalis II.
+The tuberculum ossis trapezii bears an osseous groove carrying the tendons of the m. flexor carpi radialis and serves as an insertion point for the lig. carpi transversum.

-This is the smallest of the carpal bones, with a concave joint surface to the os scaphoideum.
-It also makes contact with the os capitatum, the os trapezium, and the basis metacarpalis II.
+This is the smallest of the carpal bones and forms a concave joint surface with the os scaphoideum.
+It is also connected with the os capitatum, the os trapezium, and the basis metacarpalis II.

-The os capitatum is one of the largest carpal bones and has a cartilage-coated, convex joint surface to the os scaphoideum and os lunatum.
-It forms the art. carpometacarpale with the basis ossis metacarpalis III it forms the art. carpometacarpale and, with two radial facets, articulates with both the basis ossis metacarpalis II and the os trapezoideum.
+The os capitatum is one of the largest carpal bones and bears a cartilage-coated, convex joint surface facing the os scaphoideum and os lunatum.
+It forms the art. carpometacarpale with the basis ossis metacarpalis III and articulates with both the basis ossis metacarpalis II and the os trapezoideum via two radial facets.